Selling your artwork can be a challenge, but it can also be exciting.

-With so much competition, it’s essential to make sure as many people see your work as possible.
+With so much competition, making sure as many people see your work as possible is essential.
 But building an audience can be a challenge, especially for emerging artists.

-Building up a following takes time and effort, and it can be challenging to get noticed amidst all the noise.
-Once you’ve established a solid online presence, you also need to learn how to price your work.
+Building a following takes time and effort, and getting noticed amidst all the noise can be challenging.
+Once you’ve established a solid online presence, you must also learn how to price your work.

-Undercharging can hurt your chances of making a profit, but charging too much can turn potential buyers away.
+Undercharging can hurt your profits, but charging too much can turn potential buyers away.

-Finding the right balance is essential if you want to sell your artwork successfully.
+Finding the right balance is essential if you want to sell your wall art successfully.
 Lastly, you need to know where to sell your work.
-Many different options are available, from art galleries to online platforms like Etsy.
+Many options are available, from art galleries to online platforms like Etsy.